-Senior-advanced (3000 level) units of study extend the research and learning experience for students.
-These options build on junior and senior-intermediate areas of study, including sexuality, queer theory, the body and ideas of intimacy, community and belonging but allow for a greater depth of focus either through the use of sophisticated theoretical tools or research methods, or both.
+Senior-advanced (3000 level) units of study extend the research and learning experience for students and may be taken after completion of 12 credits from core units at 2000 level.
+These options build on junior and senior-intermediate areas of study, including sexuality, queer theory, the body and ideas of intimacy, community and belonging but allow for a greater depth of focus through the use of sophisticated theoretical tools or research methods, or both.
 For a major in Gender Studies you complete a minimum of 6 credit points of core units at 3000 level.

-Information on our units of study and staff with whom to discuss the program is available at sydney.edu.au/arts/gender_cultural_studies, or by phoning the SOPHI Office on +61 2 9351 2862.
+You can find information about units of study and staff to contact for program enquiries at sydney.edu.au/arts/gender_cultural_studies, or you can call the SOPHI Office on +61 2 9351 2862.